 Programs have various options when developing specialized studies for post-baccalaureate, graduate, and professional students.
 The Graduate School encourages programs to review the Options for Specialized Study before beginning their proposal.

 A Certificate Program is a formal program of courses and other related experiences in a field of specialization.
 In some disciplines, a Certificate is akin to a professional credential, while in others, a Certificate is recognition of competence in a given skill, practice, or field of study.

 Like an academic degree, a Certificate Program is offered by a host academic school, department, or curriculum and is related to an academic area of study.
 It carries academic credit.
 The campus encourages interdisciplinary and inter-institutional Certificate Programs where appropriate.

 All Certificate Programs that award academic credit, regardless of intended audience, are governed within the Graduate School.

 Proposals to create a Certificate Program should use the Certificate Program Application Form.

-Download the most updated Official Listing of Certificate Programs
+Download the current Official Listing of Certificate Programs

 Prior to beginning any formal planning, programs should consult with the Graduate School to discuss the proper procedures and documentation necessary for a successful academic planning process.
 Please contact the Associate Dean for Academics for further information.